kutukepik/dynamic-gradient-panel/README.md

 # Dynamic Gradient Panel - The Glassmorphism Alternative for UI Design
-This project is the closest alternative to the Glassmorphism trend (which the window box background blends with everything behind it using the Gaussian Blur filter) for UI design.
+This project method is the closest alternative to the Glassmorphism trend (which the window box background blends with everything behind it using the Gaussian Blur filter) for UI design.
 This project has quite similar effect to Glassmorphism.
 However, unlike the conventional Glassmorphism one that uses Gaussian Blur, this doesn't need much computations which heavily impact the performance and consume much power.

 ## Advantages
 - Performance-Friendly